logto-io/docs/docs/docs/recipes/user-profile/README.md

 - Configure an email or phone connector in Admin Console
 - Make sure to add a message template with `Generic` usage type in the config of the above connector

-Then, from your backend service, you can call the following Logto management APIs to send and validate the code:
+Then, from your backend service, you can call the following Logto Management APIs to send and validate the code:

 - `POST /api/verification-code` to send verification code to a given email or phone
 - `POST /api/verification-code/verify` to verify the code against a given email or phone